 Of course I’m also not your average consumer when it comes to using rewards cards. 😉

-The no annual fee Bilt Mastercard is issued by Wells Fargo, and recently opened to applicants without a waitlist.
-This card has a unique value proposition, which is that you can pay up to $50,000 per year in rent without fees — just pay through the Bilt app, and a check will be sent to your landlord on your behalf.
+The no annual fee Bilt Mastercard is issued by Wells Fargo, and has a unique value proposition.
+You can pay up to $100,000 per year in rent without fees — just pay through the Bilt app, and a check will be sent to your landlord on your behalf.
 That’s an amazing opportunity for renters.

 I think this card is absolutely worth it for renters, and even for non-renters this could be a great no annual fee card option, assuming you value the perks, or are looking for travel rewards and spend a lot on dining and travel.